A Patient’s Guide to Reverse Shoulder Arthroplasty

 A physical or occupational therapist will see you the day after surgery to begin your rehabilitation program.
 Therapy treatments will gradually improve the movement in your shoulder.
 Your therapist will go over your exercises and make sure you are safe getting in and out of bed and moving about in your room.

 The first few outpatient treatments will focus on controlling pain and swelling.
 Ice and electrical stimulation treatments may help.
 Your therapist may also use massage and other types of hands-on treatments to ease muscle spasm and pain.
-Continue to use your shoulder sling as prescribed.
+Continue to use your shoulder sling for four weeks.

 As the rehabilitation program evolves, more challenging exercises are chosen to safely advance the shoulder’s strength and function.